fermino/Arduino-OneWireSwitches/README.md

 # Arduino-OneWireSwitches
-An Arduino library to control multiple switches with only one analog input
+An Arduino library to read multiple switches with only one analog input